selnoron/UrbanImprover/README.md

 # UrbanImprover

 ## About the Project
 UrbanImprover is a simple app for city crowdfunding.
-People can collect money (test ETH) to make the city better.
+People can collect money to make the city better.
 For example, to buy new benches, street lights, or playgrounds.

 ## How it works:
 1. **Create a Project:** A user creates a "campaign" (name, money goal, and time).
-2. **Help the City:** Other people send test ETH to help the project.
+2. **Help the City:** Other people send money to help the project.
 3. **Get Rewards:** When you send ETH, the app automatically gives you **URB tokens**.
 4. **Transparency:** All money and tokens are controlled by smart contracts.
 No one can steal the funds.